Why choose the MATE Desktop

 - You have a robust fallback option in case you need to use the computer without BSPWM (e.g. multiple users on a single computer).

-Minimalism is about striving to achieve a state of minimum viability, but not less.
-We still want something that works without any “gotchas”.
+Minimalism is about striving to achieve a state of minimum viability, the least possible completeness, but not less.
+We still want something that works without any “gotchas” (edge cases where things do not perform at the desired standard).

 To my eyes, setting up Xorg is a task that falls outside the scope of dotfile management.
 Same with configuring the network stack and similar basic utilities.
 The moment we enter into that domain we start creating our own distro or bespoke sysadmin setup.
 Let Debian handle that, while we focus on stowing the dotfiles in place, so that we may get our desired workflow going.